 At lunchtime the children take their whole lunch box into the eating area and sit down to eat for 15 minutes.
 This time is supervised by the teacher on first-half lunch duty.
-When the children have finished eating, they put their rubbish in the bin or back into their lunchbox and their lunch and drink bottles go into their class basket.
+When the children have finished eating, they put their rubbish in the bin or put their lunchbox and drink bottles go into their school bag.
 They are then free to play.
 It is often best to wait a couple of weeks before introducing the canteen to your child.